chenall/grub4dos/README_GRUB4DOS.txt

 GRLDR should be copied to the root directory of one of the supported partitions, either before or after a successful execution of BOOTLACE.COM.
-Currently only partitions with filesystem type of FAT12, FAT16, FAT32, NTFS, EXT2 or EXT3 are supported.
+Currently only partitions with filesystem type of FAT12, FAT16, FAT32, NTFS, EXT2ㄛEXT3ㄛ EXT4 or EXFAT are supported.

 Note 2: If DEVICE_OR_FILE is a harddisk device or a harddisk image file, it must contain a valid partition table, otherwise, BOOTLACE.COM will fail.
-If DEVICE_OR_FILE is a floppy device or a floppy image file, then it must contain a supported filesystem(i.e., either of FAT12/FAT16/FAT32/NTFS/EXT2/EXT3).
+If DEVICE_OR_FILE is a floppy device or a floppy image file, then it must contain a supported filesystem(i.e., either of FAT12/FAT16/FAT32/NTFS/EXT2/EXT3/EXT4/EXFAT).

-Note 3: If DEVICE_OR_FILE is a floppy device or a floppy image file, and it was formated EXT2/EXT3, then you should specify --sectors-per-track and --heads explicitly.
+Note 3: If DEVICE_OR_FILE is a floppy device or a floppy image file, and it was formated EXT2/3/4, then you should specify --sectors-per-track and --heads explicitly.
+Update: You can not specify.

 Important!!
 If you install GRLDR Boot Record to a floppy or a partition, the floppy or partition will boot solely grldr, and your original